 US 41 is the main north-south thoroughfare, though it is separated by the James Robertson Parkway for about a half-mile in the area around the State Capitol.
 James Robertson Parkway also is the link with Victory Memorial Bridge.
 South of Demonbreun Street, US 41 (also called 8th Avenue) divides, and the 8th Avenue S. part of the fork becomes US 31.
 US 41 continues south as Lafayette Street.

 Broadway and Jefferson, Charlotte, Church and Demonbreun streets are all downtown access exits off the I-40 loop of the circumferential highway.
 On the eastern side of the river, Jefferson, Main and Woodland streets and Shelby Avenue are exits off the I-24 loop of the highway.

 The average speed downtown is 30-35 mph.
 Right turns at red lights are legal unless otherwise posted.

-ParkingOn-street parking is convenient at meters, with an hourly rate of $1.50 in the Central Business District and $1 in all others.
+ParkingOn-street parking is convenient at meters, with an hourly rate of $1.50 in the Central Business District and $1 in all other areas.
 Parking garages and outdoor parking lots average $4-$12 per hour or $12-$25 per day.
 Valet parking is common for downtown restaurants and hotels.

-Sales TaxTennessee's statewide sales tax is 7 percent; Nashville's sales tax is 2.25 percent, and the city has a 6 percent lodging tax.
+Sales TaxTennessee's statewide sales tax is 7 percent; Nashville's sales tax can be up to an additional 2.25 percent, and the city has a 6 percent lodging tax.

 Police (non-emergency)(615) 862-8600